 Background: In 1994 the U.S. Border Patrol officially launched the immigration enforcement strategy known as “Prevention Through Deterrence.”
 This policy was designed to discourage undocumented migrants from trying to cross the border illegally near urban ports of entry.
 By closing off these traditional crossing points, the only other possible areas to cross would be in more remote "hostile terrain," such as the Sonoran Desert of Southern Arizona.

 Far from being a deterrent, this US/Mexico border policy has unleashed a humanitarian crisis.
-More than six million people alone have tried to cross through the Sonoran desert.
-Based on remains collected in the Sonoran Desert, approximately 3200 have died while trying to cross.
-In perishing from dehydration and hyperthermia, these deaths have been unimaginablly slow and cruel.
+More than 6 million people alone have tried to cross the Sonoran Desert.
+Based on remains collected in the Sonoran Desert of Southern Arizona, approximately 3200 have died while trying to cross.
+In perishing from dehydration and hyperthermia, these deaths have been unimaginably slow and cruel.

 Prevention Through Deterrence remains the primary U.S./Mexico border enforcement strategy.

 Hostile Terrain 94 is hosted by Penn Museum.
 It is one in a series of three events on September 25, 2019, presented as part of the 2019–2020 Forum on Kinship, Wolf Humanities Center.

 - 5:00–6:30pm, Lecture: “Work Is Work”: Kinship, Race, and Violence on the Human Smuggling Trail